 (4) in the past 2 years, other than for preventative, maintenance, or risk lowering medication prescribed, have you been diagnosed or treated for heart or circulatory disorder (except controlled hypertension) or stroke?

 As you read these, can you say “yes” or “no”?
 These are real questions about vascular disease.

 Let’s present an example to make this clear.
 Three years ago, you were diagnosed with vascular disease.
 You had no surgery.
-You take a cholesterol medication for preventative measures.
+You take a cholesterol statin medication for preventative measures.
 In this case, questions 2 and 3 are “yes”; we would stay away from those carriers and focus on the carriers in #1 and #4.

 That sounds, great, John, you say.
 But, I am sure the carriers in questions 1 and 4 will charge me a lot because I have vascular disease, right?

 Well, probably not.
-For a male, age 65, looking for $15,000 of burial insurance, the carrier in question #1 charges $79 per month and the carrier question #4 charges $82 per month for level benefits.
+For a male, age 65, looking for $15,000 of burial insurance, the carrier in question #1 charges $79 per month and the carrier in question #4 charges $82 per month for level benefits.
 So, to answer your question, likely not, assuming you don’t have other significant health conditions.

 Types of Burial Insurance For People With Vascular Disease